 Hosted by the International Federation of the Red Cross and Red Crescent Societies, the Global Road Safety Partnership creates and supports multi-sector road safety partnerships, including providing global road safety programme coordination for Bloomberg Philanthropies and for a new Child Road Safety Challenge funded by Fondation Botnar.

-NACTO’s Global Designing Cities Initiative provides design tools and advice to transform urban streets into healthy streets.
-Now the Child Health Initiative is working with NACTO to convene a GDCI ‘Streets for Kids’ Initiative, with funding from Fondation Botnar, Bernard Van Leer Foundation, FIA Foundation and Bloomberg Philanthropies.
+The Global Designing Cities Initiative provides design tools and advice to transform urban streets into healthy streets.
+The Child Health Initiative is working with GDCI’s ‘Streets for Kids’ Initiative, with funding from Fondation Botnar, Bernard Van Leer Foundation, FIA Foundation and Bloomberg Philanthropies.

 The George Institute for Global Health is a health and medical research institute whose mission is to improve the health of millions of people worldwide.
 The George Institute is collaborating with the Child Health Initiative to design and validate child-focussed interventions.